umasubra/ExcelJsDocumentation/resources/worksheet.md

 ### getRange(address: string)

-Get a Range object that represents a single cell or a range of cells.
-This API can also be used to obtain the entire range object associated with the worksheet.
+Gets the range object specified by the address.

 #### Syntax